Teaching Growth. Teaching Green

 Who’s Behind Greenside Up?

-Dee Sewell is the inspiration and driver behind the business.
-She’s a qualified horticulturist and trainer with a passion for the environment and growing vegetables, whilst her husband Ian is the creator of anything wooden and as a qualified arboriculturalist, the man to ask for anything tree related.
+Hello, I’m Dee, the inspiration and driver behind the social enterprise.
+I’m a member of the Chartered Institute of Horticulturalists and a qualified trainer who has a passion for the environment, growing vegetables and self-sufficiency.
+My husband Ian, otherwise known as ‘Mr G’ on the blog, is the creator of anything wooden and a fantastic fixer of anything.
+He’s also as a qualified arboriculturalist so the man to ask for anything tree related.

-The Greenside Up office and gardens are based between Carlow and Kilkenny, 100 km south of Dublin, though you wont be expected to find them, lost 1,000 feet up in the hills as they are.
-One of the things that makes Greenside Up different is that Dee travels to wherever people want to learn – in their own homes, gardens, allotments or communities, thus helping to keep their carbon footprint as low as possible.
-It’s more energy efficient and therefore kinder for the the environment for a trainer to travel to a venue than 15 people drive to a trainer.
+The Greenside Up office and gardens are based between Carlow and Kilkenny, 100 km south of Dublin and 1,000 feet up in the hills.
+As a result Greenside Up travels to wherever people want to learn – in their own homes, gardens, allotments or communities, thus helping to keep their carbon footprint as low as possible.

-Aside from teaching people with special needs and under fives to teenagers and adults across the full social economic spectrum, Dee uses social media to share her knowledge.
-She believes that customer service should extend beyond the initial visit and therefore follows up with newsletters, updates on all the popular social media sites and is a prolific blogger.
-This was recognised in 2012 when Dee secured finalist positions in both the Social Media Awards and the 2012 Blog Awards Ireland, all of which helps to spread the growth and green word.
+Aside from teaching people with special needs, under fives, teenagers and adults across the full social economic spectrum, Dee uses social media to share her knowledge.
+She strongly believes that customer service should extend beyond the first visit and therefore follows-up with newsletters, updates on all the popular social media sites and is a prolific blogger.
+This was recognised in 2012 when the Greenside Up blog secured finalist positions in both the Social Media Awards and the 2012 Blog Awards Ireland, and then in 2013 Dee was crowned Best Overall Blogger as well as winner of three category awards at the Blog Awards Ireland ceremony held in October, all of which helps to spread the growth and green word.